stig/phageapp/README.md

 * AI player hooked up ("Solitare Mode")
 * Rules / game guide.
 Since this is a game nobody is likely to have played before, we need to present the rules
 * Localisations
-* Save game at every step, and resume after re-launch
-  * Even after logging out and logging in as another user in Game Center!
 * Polish.
 It absolutely must look good, but I'm happy about it not being too full-featured.

 Resources